Teaching Kids to Garden: Tips & Activities

 Tips for Teaching Kids How to Garden

 - Start small.
 You don't need a large yard to teach your child about gardening.
 In fact, small and simple is generally better because children are more likely to maintain interest and less likely to become overwhelmed.
 Plant beans or sunflowers in cups placed in a sunny window.
 Grow a tomato plant in a pot on your patio.
-Grow a small window garden of flowers.
-Use a simple project like these to teach your child about gardening basics, such as healthy soil, sunlight, and water.
+Or plant a window box with herbs.
+Use simple projects like these to teach your child about gardening basics, such as healthy soil, sunlight, and water.
 As your child gains experience and interest, you can graduate to a small vegetable or flower garden.

 - Choose high-interest plants.
-To encourage your child to learn about gardening, let your child help decide which plants to grow, based on his or her interests.
+Let your child help decide which plants to grow, based on his or her interests.
 Cherry tomatoes make a tasty snack and generally produce fruit earlier than larger tomatoes.
 Leaf crops, such as lettuce and spinach, grow quickly and can be harvested more than once.
 Radishes, peas, and carrots can be planted in the spring for an early harvest.
 How about growing a giant pumpkin for carving or some gorgeous sugar pumpkins for pies?
 If your child has a yen for flowers, consider quick-blooming annuals, such as snapdragons, marigolds, or petunias.

 - Use the right tools.
 Every gardener needs a set of high-quality tools and gardening gloves, and children are no exception.
 Give your budding green thumb a child-size shovel and hoe, along with a durable pair of gloves.